dsasse07/jest-example/JestBlog.md

 * `toMatch` accepts a Regex pattern to match a string output
 * `toContain` can be used to see if a value is contained in an Array

-More common Jest Matchers can be found in the official introduction [here](https://jestjs.io/docs/using-matchers) or a complete list can be foudn in the official docs [here](https://jestjs.io/docs/expect)
+More common Jest Matchers can be found in the [official introduction here](https://jestjs.io/docs/using-matchers) or a complete list can be found [in the official docs here](https://jestjs.io/docs/expect)

-For our second function, we can define the expected output object within the `describe` block's scope and pass this object in to our matcher.
-Doing this, we will again be checking for equality, however when dealing with objects, we must use `.toEqual` instead, which iterates through all of the values of the objects to check for equality.
+For our second function, we can define the expected output object within the `describe` block's scope and pass this object into our matcher.
+Doing this, we will again be checking for equality; however when dealing with objects, we must use `.toEqual` instead, which iterates through all of the values of the objects to check for equality.

 With this in mind, we must add this final `describe` block to our test file: